 2. CI/CD features

 GitLab and GitHub both offer built-in CI/CD features so you can automate your release process.
 GitLab has included CI/CD since its earliest versions, making it a core part of the platform’s historical appeal.
-GitHub Actions didn’t appear until 2018, but is now a mature and popular solution too.
+GitHub Actions didn’t appear until 2018, but it is now a mature and popular solution too.

 Arguably, GitHub has led more recent developments in the CI/CD space.
 GitHub Actions pipelines are quick and easy to write as a sequence of composable steps.
 You can easily reference and extend prebuilt actions published to the GitHub Marketplace.
 GitLab is also pursuing similar features via its CI/CD Catalog, but it offers a limited number of available components.